mariam606/crazy_alarm_system/README.md

 https://github.com/mariam606/crazy_alarm_system/assets/67865802/ade83742-e399-4783-8f39-dd9d9016b0cf

-# Second Milestone
-The first milestone integrates all of these previous components with the Dagu Wild Thumper 4WD Chassis to implement the alarm system

 ## Movement
 To make sure that the movement is suitable for any space, the robot moves forward 1 meter, then rotates, then stops for a few seconds to allow the user to enter the riddle solution.